-Mentor interaction 2 (60 mins)
+Mentor interaction 2 (1 hour)

 During the deconstruction, Ava's mentor uses the discussion prompts in the mentor programme guide to probe Ava's understanding.
 She encourages Ava to consider the impact teaching in small steps and planning effective explanations and tasks can have on intrinsic pupil motivation.
 Ava shares her reflections, and they discuss how Raheim was able to support motivation and pre-emptively discourage disengagement by breaking down each teaching point into small and manageable steps, carefully designing tasks and explanations within each small step and engineering opportunities for pupils to demonstrate their success as they increase their competence.
 By teaching in small steps, Raheim was able to move his pupils to intrinsically motivate his pupils allowing them to experience incremental success that gradually led to an understanding of the whole process without overwhelming them by trying to teach everything at once.
-Ava also shares with her mentor how she noted that Raheim was able to effectively integrate precise praise and acknowledgment into his lessons, especially when the pupils were demonstrating their understanding of each teaching step, as well as allowing his pupils the opportunity to monitor their own progress toward the lesson's learning objective.
-Her mentor guides Ava to understand these techniques and how they impact intrinsic motivation before guiding to her to her highest leverage actions.